If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Here's what you can expect if your FDIC-insured financial institution fails:

 Federal law requires the FDIC to pay deposit insurance "as soon as possible."
-Although that instruction sounds vague, the reality is that the FDIC almost always pays depositors within a few business days, and often pays the day after an insured bank has closed.
+Although that instruction sounds vague, the reality is that the FDIC almost always pays depositors within a few business days, and it often pays the day after an insured bank closes.